chuckmasterson/chuckmasterson.github.io/_posts/2018-10-11-circle-tour-closing-loop.md

 I should say something about the crossing.
 Lake Superior is a sort of inverse Iceland.
 If you go to Iceland, I’m told, and take the roads that travel the circumference of the island, every few miles you come to a waterfall making its way down from the glacial heights, waterfall after waterfall, little brooks and massive rivers all tumbling on down to the ocean.
 All around Lake Superior you find the same thing happening, only crossing under the road the other direction, all the water rushing toward this three-quarters-Iceland-sized hole.
 By the time we reached Sault Ste.
 Marie, we’d stopped and spent time at

-{% include fig.html src="cyclecircle-2045.jpg" caption="Gooseberry Falls, halfway up the Minnesota north shore, where we arrived the day before Memorial Day and found that about one in every five Minnesotans had come too, with their family, for one last summer hurrah," %}
+{% include fig.html src="cyclecircle-2045.jpg" caption="Gooseberry Falls, halfway up the Minnesota north shore, where we arrived the day before Memorial Day and found that about one in every five Minnesotans had come too, with their family, for one last summer hurrah;" %}

-{% include fig.html src="cyclecircle-2081.jpg" caption="Temperance River Falls, where the river tilts sideways and churns through cauldrons of rock," %}
+{% include fig.html src="cyclecircle-2081.jpg" caption="Temperance River Falls, where the river tilts sideways and churns through cauldrons of rock;" %}

-{% include fig.html src="cyclecircle-2145.jpg" caption="Aguasabon Falls, which must’ve been twice as impressive before they diverted half of it through a turbine (elsewhere), but still gives you a little attack of vertigo from the top," %}
+{% include fig.html src="cyclecircle-2145.jpg" caption="Aguasabon Falls, which must’ve been twice as impressive before they diverted half of it through a turbine (elsewhere), but still gives you a little attack of vertigo from the top;" %}

 {% include fig.html src="cyclecircle-2157.jpg" caption="and Mink Creek Falls, a secret waterfall we’d learned about from Frank in Thunder Bay, which you come to by pulling off at an unmarked gravel parking lot in the middle of nowhere near kilometer 821 on the highway and hiking down a steep trail, and where everyone but me saw a bear crossing the stream down below the falls (I was exploring rocks slightly too far upstream, but it was okay, I’d seen a different bear earlier that day)." %}